What are Piles?

 Medical management of Hemorrhoids includes:

 - Topical steroid creams: To reduce inflammation.
-Not advisable to use for more than 10 to 14 days.
+It is only advisable to use it for up to 10 to 14 days.

 - Oral analgesics: To provide relief from pain